joeldenning/kremling/README.md

 # kremling
+(Note that this project is no longer actively maintained and can no longer be found on npm)

 The smallest, fastest es6 module to [System.register](https://github.com/ModuleLoader/es6-module-loader/blob/master/docs/system-register.md) compiler you'll find.
 Kremling only compiles the `import` and `export` statements, it doesn't actually compile the rest of es6+ down to es5.

 Salient features: